KeshavJha2002/Multi-Tenant_Personalized_Notifications_With_Dynamic_Throttling/README.md

-# Multi-Tenant Notification System with Dynamic Throttling
+# Notification System with Kafka and Logarithmic Batching

 A high-throughput notification pipeline that handles likes and comments on posts, decouples ingestion from persistence using Kafka, and delivers batched notifications using a logarithmic sliding window strategy.